aridoza/foundational-java/oop-java/oop-review-hw/README.md

 ## Requirements

-Respond to these questions based on what we've learned (and maybe what we haven't covered yet).
+Respond to the following questions based on what we've learned (and maybe what we haven't covered yet).

 ---

 ## Questions

-1. What's the difference between **member variables** (also called **instance variables**) and **class variables** (with keyword `static`)?
+1. What's the difference between **member variables** (also called **instance variables**) and **class variables** (with the `static` keyword)?
 Which can be accessed without creating an instance of the class?

 2. Does it make sense to write **getter** and **setter** methods for a `public` member variable?
 What about `private` variables?

 3. What are some benefits of making member variables `private`?

-4. If class A extends class B, which is the superclass and which is the subclass?
-Which would you call parent, and which would you call child?
+4. If Class A extends Class B, which is the superclass and which is the subclass?
+Which would you call the parent, and which would you call the child?

 5. What does it mean for a class to **inherit** methods or variables (or both) from its parent class?

-6. Consider the following code, where class `Refrigerator` extends class `Appliance`, and `getTemperature()` is a method in `Refrigerator`, but **not** in `Appliance`:
+6. Consider the following code, where the `Refrigerator` class extends the `Appliance` class, and `getTemperature()` is a method in `Refrigerator`, but **not** in `Appliance`:

     ```
     Appliance myAppliance = new Refrigerator();